CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance/module_advanced_enterprise_general.md

 Graph traversal algorithms are techniques used to explore all vertices of a graph.

-- `BFS (Breadth-First Search)`: Explores all neighbor vertices at the current depth before moving on to vertices at the next depth level.
+- `BFS (Breadth-First Search)`: Explores all neighbor `horizontally`, vertices at the current depth before moving on to vertices at the next depth level.
 Uses a `queue` to achieve this.

 <div>
 <img src="/docs/advance/Animated_BFS.gif" data-origin="Animated_BFS.gif" alt="Animated_BFS.gif">
 </div>

-- `DFS (Depth-First Search)`: Explores as far as possible along each branch before backtracking.
-Uses a `stack` or recursion to achieve this.
+- `DFS (Depth-First Search)`: Explores as far as possible along each branch `vertically` before backtracking.
+Uses a `stack` or `recursion to achieve this.

 <div>
 <img src="/docs/advance/Depth-First-Search.gif" data-origin="Depth-First-Search.gif" alt="Depth-First-Search.gif">